 This is one remedy that has worked on my severe acne and applying potash alum on acne certainly reduced my nodular acne quite effectively.
 Besides neem bark remedy for acne, if I have to trust on one home remedy that can treat acne it has to be Potash Alum.

-How To Apply Alum On Acne For Best Results
+How To Use Alum For Pimples and Acne For Best Results

 - Warm up dry alum stones or crystals on a girdle.

 - Cut a lemon into half.